MANISHYASH/multilingual-storyteller/README.md

 - **Hugging Face Transformers**: Pre-trained models for translation and text generation.
 - **PIL (Pillow)**: Library for image processing.

-## Set your Hugging Face tokens as environment variables:

 To generate a token from Hugging Face, follow these steps:
 ----------------------------------------------------------